Contributing

 • different elementary equations (from elementary.py) might be required to specify higher tiers

-NOTE: See the volume waste for the boilerplate code.
+See the volume waste for the boilerplate code.

 3. Specify metadata